 Sure, these are a pair of wired cans with a rather cumbersome cable.
-But should You’re listening at home or working in the coffee shop: All these are the cans you desire.
-Urbanista Seattle Even with a slightly plasticky design, they’re sturdy enough, and Urbanista has chosen for a soft-touch finish which makes them feel nice in the hand.
-They’re comfy to wear too, as a result of memory foam earpads although the fit is a bit on the other hand to get bigger heads.
-They will give a little after a couple of years though, so stick together.
+No matter if you use the pair at home or working in the coffee shop, all these are the cans you desire.
+Urbanista Seattle even with a slightly plasticky design, they’re sturdy enough, and Urbanista has chosen for a soft-touch finish which makes them feel nice in the hand.
+They’re comfy to wear too, as a result of memory foam earpads it fits best on bigger heads.

-Battery life comes in at a respectable 12 hours, but you can use Them passively using the added cable in case you’re caught short maybe not always a given at this cost.
-From a sound perspective, there is richness to their functionality, But the weight and solidity are authoritative, rather than shouty, rather than tips the balance too heavily.
+Battery life comes in at a respectable 12 hours, but you can use them passively using the added cable in case you run out of battery.
+From a sound perspective, there is richness to their functionality, But the weight and solidity are authoritative rather than shouty and heavy balance.
 What’s particularly wonderful to hear, and something often lost in more economical cans is the focus given to the midrange.
-It is clear and expressive with plenty of detail, meaning vocals shine
+It is clear and expressive with plenty of detail, meaning vocals shine.

-Sennheiser’s packaged a brand-new 7mm driver design into every Earbud, and on the surface there is some wonderful touch-control moving on play/pause, volume up / down and voice assistant are all available with just a couple of light touches don’t touch too tough, since the Momentum Authentic Wireless get increasingly uncomfortable the further you push them into your ears.
+Sennheiser’s packaged a brand-new 7mm driver design into every Earbud, and on the surface there is some wonderful touch-control moving on play/pause, volume up / down and voice assistant are all available with just a couple of light touches.
+Further, Momentum Authentic Wireless fits best on ears.
 Battery life is four hours, and also the USB C-equipped carry/charging situation is good for the following eight.

 As you’d expect from Sennheiser, the sound is balanced, punchy and well defined.
-The Momentum True Wireless isn’t the last word in an assault, but they get their teeth into songs willingly – they’re an engaging and Enjoyable general listen.
+The Momentum True Wireless isn’t the last word in an assault, but they get their teeth into songs willingly – they’re an engaging and Enjoyable for general listening.

 Such incremental upgrades tend to be a little boring.
 And on the surface anyway, the new AirPods aren’t exciting.
 However, thanks to those updated components on the inside, including a new H1 chip that supports Bluetooth 5.0, improved audio synchronization and always-on Siri, they’re definitely better in small ways that a lot of people will appreciate.